Kopitar, Walker lead Kings to 3-1 win over Wild - WHIZ News

 Minnesota got on the board at 15:40 of the second when Dumba scored for the second straight game.
 The defenseman got control of the puck at the blue line, side-stepped Carter and had his wrist shot from the right faceoff circle go in with a deflection off the far post.

+“We’ve just got to be a little more dialed in, a little sharper,” Dumba said.
+“Pay attention to those details and hopefully we get a little bit better luck here.
+It puts a damper on the road trip, for sure.”

 NOTES: Kings LW Ilya Kovalchuk and LW Adrian Kempe were healthy scratches.
 General manager Rob Blake did not say whether Kovalchuk was being benched for an extended period. … Dumba has scored in consecutive games for the first time since he had a goal in three straight Nov.
-13-17 last season. … The Wild fell behind 2-0 in each game of their 2-2 road trip. … Los Angeles had a 35-28 advantage in shots on goal.
-It was their 11th game this season with 35 or more shots after having 15 last season.
+13-17 last season. … The Wild fell behind 2-0 in each game on their road trip. … Los Angeles had a 35-28 advantage in shots on goal.
+It was the Kings’ 11th game this season with 35 or more shots after having 15 last season.

 UP NEXT